 When the problems of society are too big for you to fix all at once… Then

 Work to improving your life in kindness.
 In small steps making the world a better place simply in how you live.

-When a person tries to be an Unique Individual , they then discover they are alone, they stand out.
+When a person tries to be a Unique Individual, they then discover they are alone; they stand out.
 To stand out means to be separate.
 When a person is standing up as an Individual, they can still be part of the Crowd.

 So a trick is:

-Be unique in your own style yes: but don’t be afraid to be part of the crowd either.
-In part and at times: even the most unique person needs to blend into society for some support.
-Remember this blending of being an Unique Individual as you step into a better lifestyle.
+Be unique in your style yes: but don’t be afraid to be part of the crowd either.
+In part and at times: even the unique person needs to blend into society for some support.
+Remember this blending of being a Unique Individual as you step into a better lifestyle.
 Be wise enough to use what others create and extend it in as part of your life.
-This saves energy in not having to create everything on your own, it will give you more time to be unique.
-Be brave enough to add in your own dash of style and modifications.
+This saves energy in not having to create everything on your own; it will give you more time to be unique.
+Be brave enough to add in your dash of style and modifications.

 Procrastinating can be a form of revolution.
 To resist doing, what isn’t in your heart worth doing.

 When society or organizations place unreasonable goals upon you, then shrug society off and then to take that time and use it instead on yourself or others you love.